Blog · By The Packaging Vista Team · June 20, 2026

 Get compliant CBD packaging

-Tell us your product and the states you sell into, and we will recommend a certified CR option and build a free dieline around it.
+Tell us your product and the states you sell into, and we will recommend a certified CR option for your custom CBD product boxes and build a free dieline around it.
 Start with our full CBD packaging guide, then request your free quote or contact our team.